appacademy/job-search-guide/weeks/03/D1/day_one_overview.md

 ## Today's Learning Goals:

-- Give an example of a use-case for Topological Sort
-- What is a difference between Topological Sort and DFS?
-- On which types of Graphs can we do a topological sort?
+- What are the constraints of (any type of) Heap?
-- What data structure do we use to assist with the topological sort algorithm?
+- What type of Data Structure might we use to implement a heap?
+- What is the formula for getting the left child of a Heap root node?
+Right child?
-- Explain TCP, and why it is a necessary protocol
+- What is a Priority Queue?
-- When is using an IIFE necessary?
-- What is the syntax for an IIFE?
+- What is an `XMLHttpRequest`?
-- Give one explanation for why we have to make AJAX requests in `componentDidMount`
+- What's the difference between the `DOMContentLoaded` and `load` event triggers?

 ## Practice

 **The learning goals are designed so that they can be used as Flash Card questions.
+If you haven't already, make these learning goals into Flash Cards.
 Practice for at least 30 minutes today.**

 ### Besides Reviewing your flash cards it is also important to keep your algorithm and whiteboarding skills sharp.
 * Do 1 Leetcode or Hackerrank Problem